-Molecular and Cell Biologists as Career Option
+Molecular and Cell Biologists as Career

-If you've enjoyed studying biology science at school, there are plenty of ways you can take your interest forward into a career.
+If you've enjoyed studying biology at school, there are plenty of ways you can take your interest forward into a career.
 As a Molecular and Cellular Biologists, you will have the exciting opportunity to tackle questions at the forefront of the field in the areas of membrane trafficking, the cell cycle, nuclear organization, cellular motility and signaling, in systems as diverse as cultured cells, mice, Drosophila and yeast.
-With a major in Molecular and Cellular Biology, you will generate a broad range of knowledge that will open up a world of opportunity and career paths in this exciting time of research and technology.
+With a major in Molecular and Cellular Biology, you will generate a broad range of knowledge that will open up world of opportunities and career paths in this exciting time of research and technology.

 Role of Molecular and Cell Biologists

 - Design molecular or cellular laboratory experiments, oversee their execution, and interpret results.

 - Conduct research on cell organization and function including mechanisms of gene expression, cellular bioinformatics, cell signaling, or cell differentiation.

 - Instruct undergraduate and graduate students within the areas of cellular or molecular biology.